 - 4 ounces baby spinach, about 4 to 5 large handfuls

-- Once shimmering, add onion and cook about 3 to 5 minutes or until softened.
+- Add onion and cook about 3 to 5 minutes or until softened.

 - Add lentils, garam masala, salt, pepper and broth.
 Stir.
 Bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
 Cover and cook 12 minutes.

 - Uncover and add coconut milk and sweet potato.
 Simmer again and cover and cook for 8 to 10 minutes or until potato is tender and lentils are cooked.

-- Add baby spinach and stir.
+- Add baby spinach and stir through.
 It will wilt with the heat from the soup.
-Taste for seasoning and add a little more, if necessary.
+Taste and adjust to taste, if necessary.
 Enjoy!